Van Doorn Fellowship

 Application and Selection

-- Candidates are reviewed by a special selection committee with the Chairs of Sociology and Management (EUR), the Director of NIAS and an independent expert
+- Candidates are reviewed by a special selection committee with the Chair of the Department Public Administration and Sociology (EUR), the Director of NIAS and Dean of the Erasmus Graduate School for the Social Sciences and Humanities

-- If NIAS considers the candidate suitable for a fellowship, the Rector Magnificus of the Erasmus University offers the candidate a Van Doorn Chair at the Erasmus School of Social and Behavioural Sciences
+- The Rector Magnificus of the Erasmus University offers the candidate a Van Doorn Chair at the Erasmus School of Social and Behavioural Sciences

 - The selection process is overseen by the NIAS Scholarly Committee